-Licensee found five sources of anecdotal information that may be relevant to fish resources downstream of the Project.
+Licensee did not find additional source documents with relevant information regarding fish resources downstream of the Project that were not included in the "within the Project" section.
+Licensee found four sources of anecdotal information that may be relevant to fish resources downstream of the Project.
 The contents of these anecdotal sources are described here.